Printable page generated Saturday, 1 Apr 2023, 18:56

 Page content

-The HTML and XML code of some website pages will not validate against the appropriate W3C specification, which does not meet section 4.1.1 of the WCAG criteria.
+The HTML and XML code of some website pages will not validate against the appropriate W3C specification.
+This fails WCAG 2.1 success criteria 4.1.1 (parsing).
 We are in the process of evaluating any invalid code on the website and will look to resolve all invalid code instances (where possible) as soon as possible.
 The validation errors should not cause any or substantial problems for the majority of users, but if you find the site is not accessible to you, please use the feedback option provided within this statement to let us know.

 Within the experiment booking pages, some elements are not fully accessible with screen reader software.
-For example, we are aware that some form entry fields do not have meaningful labels for screen readers, this does not meet section 3.3.2 of the WCAG criteria.
+For example, we are aware that some form entry fields do not have meaningful labels for screen readers.
+This fails WCAG 2.1 success criteria 3.3.2 (labels or instructions).
+The booking pages are undergoing a redevelopment and this issue will be addressed as part of that development.

 Audio and video content

 Some of the audio and video on the website might not provide appropriate transcripts or captions.
-This might mean that this content is not accessible for some users, which does not meet sections 1.2.1 and 1.2.2of the WCAG criteria.
-Where possible, we are working to provide transcripts and captions where they are missing, if you are unable to use any audio or video on the website please use the feedback option provided within this statement to let us know.
+This might mean that this content is not accessible for some users.
+This fails WCAG 2.1 success criteria 1.2.1 (audio only and video only pre-recorded) and 1.2.2 (captions pre-recorded).
+Where possible, we are working to provide transcripts and captions where they are missing, if you are unable to use any audio or video on the website please use the feedback option provided within this statement to let us know

 Disproportionate burden

-Testing has shown that the OpenScience Laboratory is not fully mobile responsive in terms of the platform and some experiments, this does not meet section 1.4.10 of the WCAG criteria.
+Testing has shown that the OpenSTEM Labs is not fully mobile responsive in terms of some of the experiments, this fails WCAG 2.1 success criteria 1.4.10 (reflow).

-The commitment in both time and resource required to make the current version of the OpenScience Laboratory platform fully responsive is considered a disproportionate burden.
+The commitment in both time and resource required to make all experiments fully responsive is considered a disproportionate burden.

 Content not within the scope of the accessibility regulation